zebheone/GhostScroll/README.md

 * Header images:

-    * add a post image in order to display it as post header background (ghost 0.5.2)
+    * add a post/tag image in order to display it as post header background (from ghost 0.5.2)
-    * upload "post_cover.jpg" (ghost 0.5.1)  / "tag_cover.jpg" / "page_cover.jpg" to "/content/images/" folder in order to display different cover images
-    * Change your user cover in order to display Author cover on your Author page
+    * change your user cover in order to display author cover on your author page

 * Google webmaster site verification code: